Pedro Ken

-Pedro Ken Morimoto Moreira (born 20 March 1987), known as Pedro Ken, is a Brazilian footballer.
+Pedro Ken Morimoto Moreira (born 20 March 1987), known as Pedro Ken, is a Brazilian former footballer.
 He is of Japanese descent.

 Career

 Club

 Pedro Ken was born in Curitiba, Paraná.
 In 2007, when Coritiba won the Série B, Pedro Ken, Keirrison and Henrique were called Trio de Ouro (in English: Golden Trio) because of their important role in the championship, young age and good prospects.

 On 7 December 2009 Pedro Ken left Coritiba to sign for league rival Cruzeiro.
 He signed a five-year contract with the club.

 On 1 June 2011 Pedro Ken joined Avaí on a season-long loan deal.

 On 22 December 2012, on an exchange for Nílton, Cruzeiro loaned Ken for Club de Regatas Vasco da Gama until the end of 2013 season.

 In January 2016, Ken went on trial with FC Terek Grozny, going on to sign a 2.5-year contract with Terek on 3 February 2016.

 He left the club in March 2017.